I write about energy efficiency and lighting in the home. I try to make my articles both humorous and informative.

-Rough Service Light Bulbs Get the Job Done
+Rough Service Light Bulbs (or Safety Bulbs) Get the Job Done

 The current best light bulb for this application is actually an incandescent.
 Rough service incandescent light bulbs (these light bulbs are best equipped to do battle with garage door opener fixtures), as the name implies, are designed to withstand the rigors of frequent power cycling and vibration.
 Rough service light bulbs are also sometimes known as "safety light bulbs."